Buddhist Funeral Singapore

 Buddhists believe in karma, the law of cause and effect.
 What goes around comes around.
 In short, do well unconditionally and the good things will come to you.
 There are no specific images of how a Buddha looks like.
 However, many pictures representing Buddhist beliefs have emerged over many years.
 The lotus flower and Bodhi tree symbolize well-being and good fortune.
 We often use lotus flowers to represent pureness in a Buddhist funeral ceremony.

-Although Buddhists understand that death isn’t an end, only a transition from one form to a different, it’s acceptable to express grief.
+Although Buddhists understand that death isn’t an end, only a transition from one form to a different one, it’s acceptable to express grief.
 In doing so, friends and relatives acknowledge the loss of their beloved members.
 The focus, however, should get on understanding the transiency of life, brooding about one’s own mortality as an impetus to form life meaningful, and performing good deeds on behalf of the dead person.

 Buddhist Funeral Rites/ Rituals/ Customs

 It is common to see Buddhist funeral rites and ceremonies in Singapore.
 For instance, Buddhist funerals make up at least 60% of the religious belief in Singapore.
 Buddhism is the most universal religion here.
 We see more people switching from Taoist to Buddhist funerals due to the less complexity.

 Upon the passing of a Buddhist devotee, family members often gather around to chant the Buddhist sutra.
 Many people believe that chanting the Diamond Sutra allows their loved ones to eradicate their past karma and gain enlightenment.
 Some staunch Buddhists will request not to touch the body of the deceased for up to eight hours.
 This is also known as the transition period.
 The period will mean that it is the most painful suffering, therefore it is not advisable to touch or remove the body from the place of demise.
 During the time of demise, we often play Buddhist chanting and music to soothe the deceased’s passing.
 This process also symbolizes the lighting of a path for the dearly departed.

 Buddhist Funeral Customs